 Quoting words from the mom of one of a student that was honored in Pine Ridge Middle School’s Readers Make Leaders ceremony: ‘My daughter will enter high school next year.
 She has always required extra help in reading as the result of ongoing chemotherapy (about ten years) that has impacted her ability to learn or retain information.
 Because of this, she’s always hated reading… Your generous gift has allowed kids like [my daughter] who would otherwise not be recognized for their efforts and achievements to have their dedication and tenacity recognized.
 She was allowed to choose books for her very own collection that she’s both proud of and excited to read over the summer.”

-Graduate of Missouri Science & Technology; Erin is co-founder of K is for Kids (listed last but tops on her mom’s list!)
+Graduate of Missouri Science & Technology, Class of 2016 and First Year Student at Penn State Law, Erin is the co-founder of K is for Kids.

 “My mom has dedicated her life to making differences, big and small.
 She has worked day in and day out for as long as I can remember to help foster learning in children; that work has grown into an incredible body: the K is for Kids Foundation.